-[AWM+09] presented a system to classify name and ethnicity from open sources using machine learning to extract a name list from Wikipedia.
-A more recent work is [NRN21], in which presented NamPrism was applied to massive software repositories.
+Ambekar and others [AWM+09] presented a system to classify name and ethnicity from open sources using machine learning to extract a name list from Wikipedia.
+A more recent work is guided by Rodríguez Pérez and others [NRN21], in which presented NamPrism giving fresh ideas classifying races and being applied to massive software repositories.

-[BMI10] presented another approach that used a lexical-pattern-based approach to extract aliases of a given name, with a set of names and their aliases as training data to extract lexical patterns.
+Bollegala and others [BMI10] presented another approach that used a lexical-pattern-based approach to extract aliases of a given name, with a set of names and their aliases as training data to extract lexical patterns.
 The candidates are ranked using various ranking scores.
 Support vector machines were used to construct the ranking function.